JavascriptMick/supanuxt-saas/README.md

 - [x] Add, Delete notes on Dashboard

 ### Testing
+- [x] Manual test scenario for auth and sub workflows passing
 - [ ] Unit tests for server functions
-- [ ] Integration tests around subscription scenarios
+- [ ] Integration tests for auth and sub workflows

 ## Special Mention
 This https://blog.checklyhq.com/building-a-multi-tenant-saas-data-model/ Article by https://twitter.com/tim_nolet was my inspiration for the user/account/subscription schema.
 Tim was also generous with his time and answered some of my stoopid questions on the https://www.reddit.com/r/SaaS/ Subreddit.